-Your data will reside in multiple foreign jurisdictions and will be subject to the laws of those jurisdictions including the Patriot Act.
-Google maintains multiple sharded copies of our data in different locations to mitigate against local system failures and IT security risks.
+Your data will reside in multiple foreign jurisdictions and will be subject to the laws of those jurisdictions including the USA Freedom Act (formerly known as the Patriot Act).
+Google maintains multiple shared copies of our data in different locations to mitigate against local system failures and IT security risks.

 Google will not own our data.
 All data is the property of Ryerson and/or you, the end user, and the contract with Google will have no impact on the intellectual property rights, custody, or control of faculty, staff, and student data.

-The only Google Apps that Ryerson has made available are apps that have undergone a privacy and security risk assessment.
-Ryerson endeavours to make privacy and security default settings in all Google Apps in order to protect users’ communications and data.
+The only Google Workspace that Ryerson has made available are apps that have undergone a privacy and security risk assessment.
+Ryerson endeavours to make privacy and security default settings in all Google Workspace apps in order to protect users’ communications and data.
 In some cases you will be able to alter these settings; we are committed to assisting you in making informed decisions about the implications of changing settings.